 |Welcome bonus||N/A||Earn a $200 cash rewards bonus after spending $500 within the first 3 months of account opening|

 |Rewards rate||N/A||Unlimited 2% cash rewards on purchases|

-Wells Fargo Reflect vs. Wells Fargo Active Cash highlights
+Wells Fargo Active Cash vs. Wells Fargo Reflect highlights

 Welcome bonus winner: Wells Fargo Active Cash

-The Reflect doesn’t offer a welcome bonus, but Active Cash users can earn a $200 cash rewards bonus after spending $500 within three months of account opening.
+The Wells Fargo Reflect doesn’t offer a welcome bonus, but Wells Fargo Active Cash users can earn a $200 cash rewards bonus after spending $500 within three months of account opening.
 This is a fairly standard welcome offer for a no-annual-fee card.

 Rewards rate winner: Wells Fargo Active Cash

-The Active Cash card offers an unlimited, flat 2 percent cash rewards on purchases.
+The Wells Fargo Active Cash card offers unlimited 2 percent cash rewards on purchases.
 There are no rotating or bonus categories to remember or keep up with.
-On the other hand, the Reflect does not offer any type of rewards.
+On the other hand, the Wells Fargo Reflect does not offer any type of rewards.
 If you’re looking for cash rewards, the Wells Fargo Active Cash is the better option.

 Annual fee winner: Tie